GreptimeTeam/docs/docs/nightly/en/contributor-guide/frontend/table-sharding.md

 group data and SQL to query them, we borrow the word "partition", which is a concept commonly used in OLTP databases.

-In GreptimeDB, a table can be horizontally partitioned in multiple ways and it uses the same partitioning types (and corresponding syntax) as in MySQL.
-Currently, GreptimeDB supports "RANGE COLUMNS partitioning".

 Each partition includes only a portion of the data from the table, and is grouped by some column(s) value range.
 For example, we can partition a table in GreptimeDB like
 this: